CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

-\textit{3.
-Ablation Study of CLARITY:} Table~\ref{tab:abalation} presents the ablation study, showing that accent-score–guided prompt selection is highly effective, while adding text adaptation further improves accent accuracy.
-All variants achieve NISQA above 4.21, rising to 4.31 with RAAP and text adaptation, confirming the robustness of CLARITY.
-Among CLARITY variants, using GPT-adapted text performs best, while with LLaMA-adapted text is competitive, though its adapted text scores are lower (Fig. \ref{fig:llm-as-judge}), indicating potential mismatches from using the GPT-5 as judge.
-Comparison of LLaMA and GPT for text selection does not improve results, suggesting that GPT-5 scores may not be the optimum\footnote{ Using multiple LLM-as-Judge models, e.g., GPT-5 and LLaMA-4, may reduce such mismatches, we leave this for future work.}.
-Since GPT-adapted CLARITY performs best in the objective test, we adopt this setting for CLARITY in the following experiments.
+\textbf{3.
+Ablation Study of CLARITY:} Table~\ref{tab:abalation} presents the ablation study, showing that accent-score–guided prompt selection (second column) is highly effective, while incorporating text adaptation (third column) further improves accent accuracy.
+All variants achieve a NISQA above 4.21, rising to 4.31 with RAAP and text adaptation, confirming the robustness of CLARITY.
+Among CLARITY variants, using GPT-adapted text performs best, while LLaMA-adapted text systems are competitive albeit scoring slightly lower (confirming Fig. \ref{fig:llm-as-judge}).
+Results may indicate a potential mismatche from using the GPT-5 as judge\footnote{ Using multiple LLM-as-judge models, e.g., GPT-5 and LLaMA-4, may reduce such mismatches -- we leave this for future work.}.
+Since GPT-adapted CLARITY performs best in the objective test, we adopt this setting for the following experiments.